I've been an online writer for more than nine years. I'm a thinker, and I spent a lot of time pondering random things.

-- the Federal Transfer Center (FTC)
+- The Federal Transfer Center (FTC)

-- the Administrative Maximum U.S. Penitentiary
+- The Administrative Maximum U.S. Penitentiary

 Satellite Camps and Low Security

 These facilities are generally small and are usually adjacent to or near a larger prison.
-The camps provide prisoners a place to go when they are ready and able to perform work.
+The camps provide prisoners with a place to go when they are ready and able to perform work.
 The labor provided usually ends up serving the facility where the inmate is housed.

 Satellite Low Security

 These facilities are also usually attached to or on the same campus as a larger facility.
-Low Security Satellites are used to house criminals who are earning their way out of the system by exhibiting good behavior.
+Low-security satellites are used to house criminals who are earning their way out of the system by exhibiting good behavior.
 They may be working on an earlier release or nearing the end of their sentences.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.